Judge throws out Maryland congressional map over ‘extreme’ gerrymandering

 Battaglia enjoined the map from being used in this year’s primary and general elections in Maryland and ordered the General Assembly to redraw the map by March 30 — a furious deadline for what has often been a weeks-long process.

+A spokeswoman for the Maryland Attorney General’s Office said the office is still reviewing the decision and that it had not made a decision about whether to appeal.

-The case is undoubtedly headed for the Maryland Court of Appeals as this summer’s primary elections fast approach.
-And its outcome could have big consequences in the midterm elections both for Maryland and nationally as Democrats’ majority in Congress hangs by a thread.
+Battaglia had anticipated during the trial that the case would likely head tothe Maryland Court of Appeals, as this summer’s primary elections fast approach.
+And its final outcome could have big consequences in the midterm elections both for Maryland and nationally as Democrats’ majority in Congress hangs by a thread.

 Maryland’s congressional map — passed on an overwhelming party-line vote in December — created seven safe Democratic seats and put the state’s sole Republican incumbent in Congress, Rep. Andy Harris, in jeopardy by making the 1st district competitive.